Engaging the Community for Infrastructure and Climate Projects

 5. Use data-based, community feedback to tell project success stories

 While storytelling is a large part of accessing and implementing BIL/IRA project funds, success stories are often only highlighted when funding is received and when a project is completed.
-However, the White House is committed to telling the success stories in between, highlighting success stories in jobs procurement and development as well as community improvement and development during ongoing projects, not just at initiation or completion.
+However, local governments can build positive momentum throughout the project lifecycle by highlighting success stories in jobs procurement and development as well as community improvement and development during projects, not just at initiation or completion.

 Local governments can join in telling their project successes by using the data and feedback they received from community outreach to highlight where and how a project is improving lives at all stages.
 Local leaders can use the Local Infrastructure Hub’s Messaging the Bipartisan Infrastructure Law Toolkit to help them spread the message about infrastructure and climate project successes.

-As highlighted in the strategies listed above, it is important for local governments to engage community members early and often in order to understand and respond to their specific needs.
+As highlighted in the strategies listed above, there are several ways local governments can engage community members in infrastructure and climate projects in order to increase the likelihood of projects that deliver better outcomes for residents.
 Authentic community engagement requires building and sustaining relationships and trust starting before the application phase and continuing all the way through the evaluation phase, creating feedback loops that ensure residents’ needs are integrated into the project.

 Other Resources